timotheekurniawan/laby/README.md

 1. Generation of random game sets or events

-   - Randomize position of a heart in each map
+   - Randomize position of a heart in each map in each try
+   - Randomize the starting position in each map in each try

 2. Data structures for storing game status